kailash-manasarovar/statement/docs/timeline/2023/october.md

 - Here's what I said, in English:

 !!! quote "My letter to the Generalitat in English"
-    Denia, Sunday 22 October 2023
+    Dénia, Sunday 22 October 2023

     Dear counsellors,

-    I am studying professional piano at the conservatory in Denia.
+    I am studying professional piano at the conservatory in Dénia.
 I have just started year 4.
 I completed years 1 & 2 in 2014-16 and restarted in 2022 after living outside of Spain for many years.

-    I have been bullied by teachers and staff at Denia conservatory more or less since I arrived back last October 2022.
+    I have been bullied by teachers and staff at Dénia conservatory more or less since I arrived back last October 2022.
 However, the bullying has been intense since April 2023.
 I have
     suffered: